 Thomas Craven is a detective who has spent years working the streets of Boston.
 When his own daughter is killed outside his own home, Craven soon realizes that her death is only one piece of an intriguing puzzle filled with corruption and conspiracy, and it falls to him to discover who is behind the crime.
 Written by

 In the show the music was done by Eric Clapton and the late great Michael Kamen who composed for the lethal weapon movies starring Mel Gibson.
 In this film, Howard Shore composed the music for this film.
-He was originally considered to compose Ron Howard's ransom starring Mel Gibson but was replaced by fellow collabator of Ron Howard and Mel Gibson, James Horner.
+He was originally considered to compose Ron Howard's Ransom starring Mel Gibson but was replaced by James Horner who composed for Mel Gibson, Ron Howard and Martin Campbell.
 See more »

 Was this review helpful to you?